kniewiadomski/image-classifier/README.md

 # Image Classifier

 A lightweight Python-based desktop application for rapid image classification into user-defined categories.
-This tool allows users to quickly label images by assigning them to predefined classes using keyboard shortcuts.
+This tool allows users to quickly label images by assigning keyboard shortcuts to classes for fast classification.

 ## Features

 - Simple and intuitive user interface
-- Custom class definition with number mappings
+- Custom class definition with keyboard shortcuts
+- Single-key classification for rapid labeling
 - Batch image processing from a selected folder
 - Exports classifications to CSV format
 - Supports common image formats (PNG, JPG, JPEG, GIF, BMP)